-Of teachers there are many; the MASTER-SOUL is one (8) Alaya, the Universal Soul.
-Live in that MASTER as ITS ray in thee.
-Live in thy fellows as they live in ITS.
+Of teachers there are many; the MASTER-SOUL is one (8), Alaya, the Universal Soul.
+Live in that MASTER as Its ray in thee.
+Live in thy fellows as they live in It.

 Thou hast to be prepared to answer Dharma, the stern law, whose voice will ask thee at thy first, at thy initial step: